bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   In this modified version, `mutex` is used to ensure that only one goroutine can modify the `counter` variable at a time.
-The `Lock` and `Unlock` functions of the `mutex` guarantee the atomicity of the critical section, preventing race conditions and ensuring that the final value of counter is as expected.
+In this modified version, `mutex` is used to ensure that only one goroutine can modify the `counter` variable at a time.
+The `Lock` and `Unlock` methods of the `mutex` guarantee the atomicity of the critical section, preventing race conditions and ensuring that the final value of counter is as expected.
 Now we will get `Final Counter: 2000` in the output without any race condition.

--   As an experiment, let's place the `mutex` variable inside the `increment` function:
+As an experiment, let's place the `mutex` variable inside the `increment` function:

 ```go
 func increment() {